 The activities to address emergency shelter needs within the City of Norfolk are supported with funds available through the Emergency Solutions Grant (ESG) program in collaboration with other federal, state, and local funding sources; CoC resources; non-profit organizations; and faith-based communities.
-The FY 2024 (PY 2023) ESG allocation of \$389,791 less 7.5 percent for administration will be supplemented by matching funds at least equal to that amount (dollar-for-dollar match requirement).
+The FY 26 (PY2025) ESG allocation of \$389,791 less 7.5 percent for administration will be supplemented by matching funds at least equal to that amount (dollar-for-dollar match requirement).

 Primary emphasis for the ESG funding continues to be on the payment of certain emergency shelter operations expenses including utilities, maintenance, insurance, and staff salary costs.
-The purpose of emphasizing payment of operations expenses is to provide some predictability and stability to the operation of the shelters by ensuring that their most basic expenses are met.
-This ensures at least the continued operation of the facilities in times of scarce and fluctuating resources, and it compliments specific fundraising efforts for special projects.
-The FY 2024 (PY 2023) ESG funding will be allocating funds towards shelter, rapid re-housing, homeless prevention and outreach efforts to either re-house homeless families and individuals or to aid families who are at risk of becoming homeless.
+The purpose of emphasizing payment of operations expenses is to provide some predictability and stability to the operation of the shelters by assuring that their most basic expenses are met.
+This assures at least the continued operation of the facilities in times of scarce and fluctuating resources, and it compliments specific fundraising efforts for special projects.
+The FY26 (PY2025) ESG funding will be allocating funds towards shelter, rapid re-housing, homeless prevention and outreach efforts to either re-house homeless families and individuals or to aid families who are at risk of becoming homeless.

-Additional non-entitlement funding resources available in the community providing emergency shelter

-Annual Action Plan

-2024

-and transitional housing for persons experiencing homelessness include, but are not limited to:
+Additional non-entitlement resources available in the community providing emergency shelter and transitional housing for persons experiencing homelessness include, but are not limited to:

-- The Union Mission Ministries' provision of emergency shelter and transitional housing for single men, single women, and families. - St. Columba Ecumenical Ministries' Next Step Transitional Housing program for single men and single women. - Several faith-based boutique programs providing emergency shelter and transitional housing.
+- The Union Mission Ministries' provision of emergency shelter and transitional housing for single men, single women, and families. - The Salvation Army's provision of emergency shelter to single men, transitional housing to single women, and women with children, and residential substance abuse treatment with transitional housing for men. - Several faith-based programs providing emergency shelter and transitional housing.